 Put your best foot forward and embrace collaboration, automation, and a ‘shift-left’ approach to put security first and help DevSecOps to take off.

-If you’re still trying to get your head around what DevSecOps is and how it works, we suggest starting here.
+If you're still trying to get your head around what DevSecOps is and how it works, we suggest starting with our DevSecOps fundamentals blog.
 And if you do know what sets DevSecOps apart from DevOps, and you’re taking steps to put it into practice, you also know that DevSecOps is not a quick fix.

 Wherever you’re at on your DevSecOps journey, success requires significant cultural change across your organisation.
 That means addressing the three key components that make work happen: people, processes, and technology.
 In this blog, we’ll take a look at each in turn and give you an overview of what needs to change to ensure best practice.

 Why are DevSecOps practices so important?

 It's not enough to just say you're putting DevSecOps practices in place for security to be prioritised and amplified in your organisation.
 For it to take centre stage, everyone needs to be responsible and held accountable.
 Your software development lifecycle (SDLC) needs to be rebuilt with security in its foundations.
 This can only happen if the organisation embraces DevSecOps practices.

 Reassessing and reframing your approach to people, processes, and technology around security ensures your software is SAFe® and suitable for your users.
 Security breaches can have a serious impact on your business–from loss of IP and revenue to reputational damage.
 DevSecOps practices significantly mitigate the chances of a breach occurring and help ensure the right steps are taken quickly when issues arise.